Parent pages:

 * Reorders sibling elements in DOM tree according to specified order.

-* @param {Array} elems Sibling elements ordered according to required block order.
+* @param {Array} elems Sibling elements in desired block order.

 */